ichisemasashi/readHyLang/Automate_the_Boring_Stuff_with_Python/13_WorkingWithExcelSpreadsheets.md

 Notice how clean using [PRICE_UPDATES] makes the code.
-Only one [if] statement, rather than code like [if produceName ==
-\'Garlic\':] , is necessary for every type of produce to update.
+Only one [if] statement, rather than code like [if produceName == 'Garlic':] , is necessary for every type of produce to update.
 And since the code uses the [PRICE_UPDATES] dictionary instead of hardcoding the produce names and updated costs into the [for] loop, you modify only the [PRICE_UPDATES]